-In just about 10 minutes, you can make seriously delicious Cereal Bars made with just three super simple ingredients.
+In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars.
 They’re crispy, flavorful, and a perfect snack for kids.

 cereal bars sliced on countertop

 I recently had a box of cereal that my kids completely lost interest in, and in an effort to avoid wasting food, I turned it into these delicious bars.
-They were so much better than I expected, they stayed crisp for days and days, and they are so fast to pull together.
+I love making no-bake snacks like this one from pantry staples.

-This is a nutritious kids snack that can double as an easy breakfast bar, too!
+This is a nutritious kids snack that can double as a healthy breakfast bar, too.
+Serve this toddler snack on its own, or pair with Vanilla Milk, a toddler smoothie, or Blueberry Yogurt.

 Ingredients You Need